PMP Exam Preparation (92 Blogs) Become a Certified Professional

 2. Explain what you know about the principle of “Six Thinking Hats” in PMP.

 “Six Thinking Hats” is an interesting way of understanding an issue from a variety of perspectives.
-You can think from 6 different perspectives or you and your team members could do this.
-Now, each of the 6 hats represents a different point of view.
+You can think from six different perspectives, or you and your team members could do this.
+Each of the six hats represents a different point of view.

 Let us talk about it one by one:

-The White Hat: A person who has the white hat will talk only about the Information, you have to consider it from both within and outside the scope of the discussion.
+The White Hat: A person who wears the white hat will talk only about Information; you have to consider it from both within and outside the scope of the discussion.

 The Yellow Hat: The yellow hat symbolizes brightness and optimism.
-The wearer of this hat should bring or think of positive aspects related to the subject as much as possible.
-They should encourage the team members.
+The wearer of this hat should bring up or think of positive aspects related to the subject as much as possible and encourage the team members.

-The Black Hat: A person who has the black hat is responsible for identifying any mistakes or roadblocks.
+The Black Hat: A person who wears the black hat is responsible for identifying any mistakes or roadblocks.
 They should be judgmental.
-Think about everything that could go wrong.
-Think about worst case scenarios, so that others can find a solution for it.
+They should think about everything that could go wrong and worst-case scenarios so that others can find a solution.

-The Red Hat: A person with the red hat should express his feelings.
+The Red Hat: A person with a red hat should express his feelings.
 The red hat signifies emotions.
-You can express emotions and feelings and share likes, dislikes, loves & hate.
+You can express emotions and feelings and share likes, dislikes, loves, and hates.
 The objective here is to address the credibility of the emotions that are part of a certain discussion.

-The Green Hat: A person wearing the green hat should come up with new innovative ideas.
-They should be creative.
-They should know all the information, problems and come up with new ideas that solve the problems and help in better productivity.
-The main purpose of earring this hat is to generate as many new ideas as possible.
+The Green Hat: A person wearing the green hat should generate innovative ideas and be creative.
+They should be aware of all the information and problems and come up with new ideas that solve them and help improve productivity.
+The main purpose of wearing this hat is to generate as many new ideas as possible.

 The Blue Hat: The blue hat is the thinking hat(cap).
 It is all about thinking.
 It is the hat which ensures the six thinking hat guidelines are observed.